 Here in the Student Missions office at Southern Adventist University, we will attempt to give your child the tools he/she will need to do their job over the coming year.
 They will attend classes in which we will talk about cultural issues, safe travel, building relationships, resolving conflicts, dealing with crisis and other subjects to help them deal with what might lie ahead.
 This will also include a spiritual retreat in April, and we hope you will join us for a very special dedication vespers just before graduation.

-We don’t.
+Each young adult picks their own location.
 We do give them information and point students to websites at which job opportunities are listed along with the description, requirements, etc. Students are urged to ask the Lord to guide them as they check out the websites and do research.
 Once a student has made a decision, we will apply for the position.
 If it is still available and the applicant qualifies for the position, they will go through an approval process that may take several weeks.
 For various reasons, the student may have to go to a second or third choice.

 Your student will be insured with Adventist Risk Management.
 They provide us with an insurance package that includes: